 Target Tree Campground

-Target Tree Campground is located 7 miles east of Mancos on the north side of Highway 160 at 7,643 feet.
-It is the ideal camping spot for day trips to Mancos, Durango, and Mesa Verde National Park.
+Target Tree Campground is 7 miles east of Mancos.
+It is a good place to stay for trips to Durango or Mesa Verde National Park.

-Bird watchers will enjoy the variety of species available in this area, and the hillside overlooks of Thompson Park make for a picturesque spot.
+Bird watchers delight in the variety of species available at this location, and views from hillside overlooks make for a picturesque spot.

-If you’re up for some hiking, be sure to check out the Narrow Gauge Trail, which begins right on the campsite and leads up to an old railroad grade.
+If you want to go hiking, you can check out the Narrow Gauge Trail.
+It starts at the campsite and leads up to an old railroad grade.

 Transfer Group Campground